cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 * **local realignment is not included anymore in the best practice (by GATK)** (and is not available as a tool in GATK 4) because the haplotype-based variant callers will take care of this issue during variant calling;
-* base quality recalibration is a slow process that takes time to run and requires a good list of variant sites for the species in consideration (e.g. for humans the latest version of dbSNP)
+* base quality recalibration is a slow process that takes time to run
+(e.g. for human data the latest version of dbSNP)
 You can find more information and command line examples [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR-).
 In the same page there is a paragraph ("No excuses") with suggestions on how to proceed when you don’t have a good catalog of variant sites for your species.